Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Introduction

 \section{Introduction}

-The contextual bandit problem is a fundamental framework for online decision making and interactive machine learning, with diverse applications ranging from healthcare (\citealt{tewari2017ads,bastani2020online}) to electronic commerce (\citealt{li2010contextual,agarwal2016making}), see a NIPS 2013 tutorial (\href{https://hunch.net/~jl/interact.pdf}{link}) for the theoretical background, and a recent ICML 2017 tutorial (\href{https://hunch.net/~rwil/}{link}) for further illustrations on its practical importance.
+The contextual bandit problem is a fundamental framework for online decision making and interactive machine learning, with diverse applications ranging from healthcare (\citealt{tewari2017ads,bastani2020online}) to electronic commerce (\citealt{li2010contextual,agarwal2016making}).
+It has been extensively studied in computer science, operations research, and statistics literature.

 Broadly speaking, approaches to contextual bandits can be classified into two categories (see \citealt{foster2018practical}): \textit{realizability-based} approaches which rely on weak or strong assumptions on the model representation, and \textit{agnostic} approaches which are completely model-free.
 While many different contextual bandit algorithms (realizability-based or agnostic) have been proposed over the past twenty years, most of them suffer from either theoretical or practical issues (see \citealt{bietti2018contextual}).
-Existing \text{realizability-based} algorithms built on upper confidence bounds (e.g., \citealt{filippi2010parametric,abbasi2011improved,chu2011contextual,li2017provably}) and Thompson sampling (e.g., \citealt{agrawal2013thompson,russo2018tutorial}) rely on strong assumptions on the model representation and are only tractable for specific parametrized families of models like generalized linear models.
+Existing \text{realizability-based} algorithms building on upper confidence bounds (e.g., \citealt{filippi2010parametric,abbasi2011improved,chu2011contextual,li2017provably}) and Thompson sampling (e.g., \citealt{agrawal2013thompson,russo2018tutorial}) rely on strong assumptions on the model representation and are only tractable for specific parametrized families of models like generalized linear models.
 Meanwhile, \text{agnostic} algorithms that make no assumption on the model representation (e.g., \citealt{dudik2011efficient,agarwal2014taming}) may lead to overly conservative exploration in practice (\citealt{bietti2018contextual}), and their reliance on an \textit{offline cost-sensitive classification oracle} as a subroutine typically causes implementation difficulties as the oracle itself is computationally intractable in general.
 At this moment, designing a provably optimal contextual bandit algorithm that is applicable for large-scale real-world deployments is still widely deemed a very challenging task (see \citealt{agarwal2016making,foster2020beyond}).